DIY Rat Control

 Continually refer back to this guide to ensure you are benefiting from the best possible guidance.

-remember though - what you mention to a neighbour may be required on a home buyer report so if you are planning on selling in the near future - common knowledge of a problem may not be desirable to a prospective purchaser.
+remember though - what you mention to a neighbor may be required on a home buyer report so if you are planning on selling in the near future - common knowledge of a problem may not be desirable to a prospective purchaser.

 Remember to think in three dimensions when inspecting an area - look up, down and all around.